 Meeting your baby is right around the corner!
 Usually you enter your third trimester with a good amount of energy.
 But as your baby grows from the size of a large eggplant to a small pumpkin or watermelon, you will start to feel more tired.
 And you will probably start feeling some new aches and pains.

 Exercise can help with energy, back pain and swelling!
 You will want to adapt your exercise routine to third trimester exercises specific to your growing bump and changing center of gravity.

-Keep in mind what was easy in your 2nd trimester might not be in your 3rd trimester.
-And you probably no longer need heavy weight to do lower body exercises, since you are carrying your own “weight” in your belly!
+But even with all of these changes, you do not need to decrease intensity of exercise during the third trimester, if you worked out through entire pregnancy.
+However, it’s important to keep in mind that those things that were easy in your second trimester might not be in your third trimester.
+You probably no longer need to life heavy weights to do lower body exercises, since you are carrying your own “weight” in your belly!

-Pelvic Pain: It is important that you know the difference between the pelvic pain, pressure and dysfunction.
+Pelvic Pain It is important that you know the difference between the pelvic pain, pressure and dysfunction.
 Pubic pain or pelvic pain, is common later in pregnancy.
 It can hinder the way you walk and exercise.

 Overall a program with strength training, aerobic exercise and stretching is ideal for pregnancy.
 Don’t overdo it.
 You might feel frustrated by some of the limitations that pregnancy places on your agility.
 For example, weight gain and laxity in ligaments and joints reduce your running speed.
 The weight in pregnancy increases the force on your hips and knees.
 Workouts like running and jumping might not be comfortable.
 And you will want to adapt.
 Follow our pregnancy workouts for all of these adaptations.